jaipalsinghkhangarot/bookstore/README.md

-# BOOKSTORE
+# BOOKSTORE - Book Management System
-API to maintain books.
+API to maintain books using Golang With MYSQL.
 ## commands and steps to follow
 ```bash
 go mod init github.com/jaipalsinghkhangarot/bookstore